stoltene2/blog/site/posts/2019-01-29-2018-books/index.markdown

 version also.
 Anyone developing software systems should read this book.

-Read this book if you manager computer systems and failure is a big deal.
+Read this book if you manage computer systems and failure is a big deal.

 ### Realm of Racket